 - Add crushed red pepper, garlic and ginger and sauté until fragrant – about 30 seconds.

-- Add sliced bell peppers and sauté, stirring occasionally until tender but not too soft – about 10 minutes.
+- Add sliced peppers and sauté, stirring occasionally until tender but not too soft – about 10 minutes.

 - Remove from pan and set aside.